dendronhq/dendron-site/vault/pro.dendron.faq.md

 # FAQ

+All the questions we thought you might ask.

+## Why use Dendron?

+### I'm overwhelmed with the number of options.
+Would you mind give me a quick sense of how Dendron is going to distinguish itself from other note taking apps?

+Being overwhelmed is exactly the problem dendron tries to solve.
+The problem with **every** note taking application, newcomers included, is that the more notes you add, the harder it becomes to find any of it.

+The only way to really scale a large corpus of notes is to apply some sort of structure on top of it - this is true if you are using notebooks like in one note or graphs as in roam.

+Dendron not only supports the features of the aforementioned tools but is built from the ground up to help you structure and organize your notes.
+This means that whether you have a few notes to a few thousand notes, you will always be able to find the notes that matter to you.

+### How does Dendron help me find my notes?

+1. Dendron organizes and collapse all your  notes into managable chunks using [[hiearchies | pro.dendron.topic.hierarchies ]].
+2. Dendron helps you manage your hiearchies using [[schemas | pro.dendron.topic.schemas ]]
+3. Dendron gets out of your way when your working with your notes during [[lookup | pro.dendron.topic.lookup]]

+You can read more about how all of this comes together in the [[ zen of dendron | pro.dendron.zen]].

+## Working with notes

 ### Can I use Dendron with existing notes?

 You can use Dendron with existing repositories of markdown notes.